GoogleCloudPlatform/training-data-analyst/courses/machine_learning/deepdive/06_structured/pipelines/README.md

 * Type:
     ```git clone https://github.com/GoogleCloudPlatform/training-data-analyst```

-## Navigate to notebook
+### 2b.
+Navigate to notebook for development workflow
 * On the left-hand side menu, navigate to this notebook (training-data-analyst/courses/machine_learning/deepdive/06_structured/7_pipelines.ipynb)
-* Run the cells in that notebook
+* Run the cells in that notebook to deploy the pipeline manually.

+# 3. CI/CD Production Environment

-# [Optional] To set up Continous Integration (CI)
+### 3a Set up Continous Integration (CI) GitHub triggers
 * Fork this GitHub repo to your personal account
 * Visit https://console.cloud.google.com/cloud-build/triggers
 * Connect your GitHub repo
 * Skip the "Create a push trigger (optional)" for now
-* Now, when you run ./create_github_trigger.sh in the containers folder, a trigger will be set up
+* Now, when you run ./setup_github_trigger.sh from the containers folder in CloudShell or Jupyter terminal, a trigger will be set up
 * The trigger will rebuild Docker image any time file necessary for that container is committed

+### 3b Verify CI
+* In AI Platform Notebooks or CloudShell, clone your personal GitHub repo
+* cd to this directory
+* Create Docker containers:  ./build_all.sh
+* Change containers/bqtocsv/transform.py in some way (maybe add a print statement)
+* Do a git commit
+* Visit https://console.cloud.google.com/cloud-build/triggers and verify that the corresponding trigger is activated
+* Verify that a new Docker image has been built and pushed to gcr.io

+### 3c Verify CD
+* Change ../mlp_babyweight.py to reference your project instead of cloud-training-demos
+* Verify that submitting the pipeline still works from AI Platform Notebooks